versatica/mediasoup-website/documentation/v3/mediasoup/rtp-parameters-and-capabilities.md

 <div markdown="1" class="note warn">
 Depending the negotiated H264 "packetization-mode" and "profile-level-id", Chrome may use OpenH264 software encoder or H264 external hardware encoder.
 In the latter case, Chrome will **NOT** generate simulcast but a single stream.

-See the reported [issue](https://bugs.chromium.org/p/webrtc/issues/detail?id=10747) for for information.
+See the reported [issue](https://bugs.chromium.org/p/webrtc/issues/detail?id=10747) for more information.
 </div>

 #### VP9